HomeNewsOur CommunityLa Panamericana Sets Initiatives at Global Outlook

 Challenges for Mexico

-For his part, Mr. Medina highlighted six challenges or priorities for Mexico: improving education to overcome the lag with respect to the OECD, guaranteeing universal access to health care, ensuring legal certainty for investment, improving security to prevent crime and extortion, reducing the informal economy that affects productivity, and promoting the transition to clean energy for proper environmental management.
+For his part, Medina highlighted six challenges or priorities for Mexico: improving education to close the gap with the OECD, guaranteeing universal access to healthcare, ensuring legal certainty for investment, improving security to prevent crime and extortion, reducing the informal economy that hampers productivity, and promoting the transition to clean energy for proper environmental management.

-Regarding environmental protection, he said, "in relation tothe transition to clean energy, it is necessary to ensure that we have enough energy and that it is clean, as well as adequate labor management".
+On the subject of environmental protection, he noted,“With regard to the transition to clean energy, we need to ensure that we have enough energy and that it is clean, as well as proper workforce management.”

-Quintana stressed the need to strengthen the rule of law, combat informality and address social polarization.
-He also emphasized the opportunities offered by Mexico's geo-economic position, especially in the context of tensions between the United States and China.
+For his part, Quintana stressed the need to strengthen the rule of law, combat the informal economy, and address social polarization.
+He also highlighted the opportunities presented by Mexico’s geo-economic position, particularly in the context of tensions between the United States and China.

-He also raised three challenges; like Medina, he agreed that one of the challenges facing the country is that of education; the second challenge he identified was that of the rule of law, since for a country to function, Quintana said, the law must be respected; as a third challenge, he identified the social polarization that exists in the country and that must be eliminated.
+He also outlined three challenges; like Medina, he agreed that one of the challenges facing the country is education; the second challenge he identified was the rule of law, since , as Quintana noted, for a country to function, the law must be respected; as a third challenge, he identified the social polarization currently plaguing the country, which must be addressed.

-Learn more about Panamerican Graduate Studies at: https://posgrados-panamericana.up.edu.mx/
+Learn more about Panamericana's graduate programs at: https://posgrados-panamericana.up.edu.mx/